 “For example, during this year’s Code Breaking paper, our team were stumped on one last question.
 We decided to pass the paper around to the entire group to get different ideas.
 Everyone was suggesting possible ciphers and patterns.
 Minutes before submission, one of the team members cracked the code.
 We were all ecstatic and cheered each other on!” said Jacinta.

-The decathlon is open to Meriden students from Years 7 to 11.
-Tasks are designed to test students’ higher-order thinking skills, problem-solving abilities and creativity.
+The decathlon is open to students from Years 5 to 11 and tasks are designed to test students’ higher-order thinking skills, problem-solving abilities and creativity.
 Teams compete in Engineering, Mathematics and Chess, Code Breaking, Art and Poetry, Science, English, Ideation, Creative Producers, Cartography and Legacy.